Twitter, Facebook Lock Trump's Accounts

-Twitter removed tweets from President Donald Trump's account and locked it after he condoned violence at the U.S. Capitol Wednesday.
+Twitter removed tweets from President Donald Trump's account and locked it after he condoned violence at the U.S. Capitol on Wednesday, Jan.
+6.

 Then Facebook followed suit.